alappiah/SavvySaver/README.md

    ```

 2. Import the database:
-   - Import the `savvy_saver.sql` file located in the `database/` folder into your MySQL server.
+   - Import the `savvy_saver.sql` file located in the main folder into your MySQL server.

 3. Configure the database connection:
    - Open `db/database.php` and update the following fields: